 If you have been involved in a car accident that someone else caused due to their negligence, recklessness, or malice, then you are entitled to seek compensation from either the driver or more likely, from their insurance company.
 In some cases, it is extremely clear who is at fault for the accident, meaning that you will not need to worry about arguing this detail with the insurance company, but regardless of how clear the fault is, you can be certain that the insurance company will take every possible step to limit the amount that they ultimately pay you in a settlement.
 This is one of many reasons why working with a car accident attorney is so important.

-1-800-Injured is an attorney and medical referral service, here to help you connect with a lawyer who is ready to take your case today.
+Call Balkin & Mausner and talk to a lawyer who is ready to take your case today.
 The initial stress after an accident can be overwhelming, and when you must also try to research lawyers, contact law firms, and hope to find someone who is ready to take your case, you may find yourself considering just filing your claim on your own and hoping for the best.
-Luckily, 1-800-Injured makes this process simple so that you can get the legal support that you deserve as soon as possible.
+Luckily, Balkin & Mausner makes things easy for our clients, so you can get the legal support that you deserve as soon as possible.

 Read more below about New Jersey car accident claims, and contact us now to partner with an experienced attorney.